mehdi-fathi/eloquent-filter/README.md

 ***Where like***

-If you are going to make query by like conditions.
-You can do it that by this example.
+If you are going to make a query by like conditions.
+You can do that by this example.

 ```
 /users/list?first_name[like]=%John%